microsoft/covid-vaccine-bot/policies.md

 Sickle cell disease patients
 Diabetic patients (Type 1 and Type 2)

-Individuals who are diagnosed with these medical conditions but are not currently receiving hospital-based treatment, including in hospital outpatient centers, will be eligible to receive the vaccine in Maryland’s Phase 2 COVID-19 vaccine distribution. (see [here](https://coronavirus.maryland.gov/pages/vaccine))
+Individuals who are diagnosed with these medical conditions but are not currently receiving hospital-based treatment, including in hospital outpatient centers, will be eligible to receive the vaccine in Maryland's Phase 2 COVID-19 vaccine distribution. (see [here](https://coronavirus.maryland.gov/pages/vaccine))

 # Massachusetts